Dynamic Decision-Making under Model Misspecification: A Stochastic Stability Approach: Misspecified Two-Arm Bandit Analysis

 \section{Misspecified Two-Arm Bandit Analysis}

 We now present a complete analysis of Thompson Sampling in a two-arm bandit setting where the decision maker's models are potentially misspecified.
-This simple but nontrivial example reveals the fundamental mechanisms underlying Thompson Sampling's behavior under misspecification and provides essences for a more general framework
+This simple but nontrivial example reveals the fundamental mechanisms underlying Thompson Sampling's behavior under misspecification and provides the building blocks for a more general framework.